 [ Women are more complex than men but certain principles he should know from which you can deduce this: women want family, social interactions are more important, women prefer to compromise for example, which all means 'pleasantness in interactions', so for women it is clear a priori that pleasantness is more important. ]

-Dealing with customers.
-Pigeonholing, i.e. putting people into categories, such as you are a certain age so you should be married, you should not walk around in summer clothes in winter, companies wanting people below a certain age (what does it matter?
-Especially for work at a distance), then you have nonsense in companies who are looking for someone who just graduated but who have 10 years of work experience.
-Guy who wants to travel, such as to Germany where hd has a friend: I asked about living in Kiev, he would then need to find a well paying job to pay for it but it is hard to find work already when you are 40.
-Another attendee mentioned an offer by a company who wanted people below 40 and conservative.
+Related to wanting to do effort, seeking something interesting, instead of 'pleasantness': To travelling: one of the attendees wants to travel, for example to Germany where he has a friend: I asked about living in Kiev that he mentioned a while ago he would prefer to living in Kremenchuk: Well, he would then need to find a well paying job to pay for that, but it is hard to find work already when you are 40, never mind older.
+Another attendee mentioned an offer by a company who wanted people below 40 and conservative, see above.
 Why these requirements?
 Why does it matter? especially for remote work...
-I mentioned people often ask my age when making bike trips.
+I mentioned that with me, people often ask my age when making bike trips.
 Why?
 What does it matter?

-For this meeting I took some rice waffles and put margerine on it, then some cane sugar that I took with me last time from the Netherlands, which is a tasty snack...
+For this meeting I took some rice waffles and put margarine on it, then some cane sugar that I took with me last time from the Netherlands, which is a tasty snack...
 Then to drinks.
 I took 2 soft drinks, Poltava Buratino (Buratino = soviet Pinokkio) and Poltava Mohito.
 No tea as there was no electricity since 17:00 Thursday at my house and no electricity at the centre.

 |